-Newington is an internationally respected school with a strong academic program, good pastoral care, a wealth of opportunitiesfor the boys and vibrant staff, parent and Old Boy communities.
+Newington is an internationally respected school with a strong academic program, outstanding pastoral care, a wealth of opportunities for its students and vibrant staff, parent and Old Boy communities.
 We are both proud and fortunate.

 At the same time the world is moving fast.
-The future of work, truth, learning, mental health, relationships, democracy, the planet - even humanity itself - are all up for grabs.
+The future of work, truth, learning, mental health, relationships, democracy, the planet – even humanity itself – are all up for grabs.
 This is the future our boys are going into.
-We have to stare this future in the eye - as much as we can - and ask: ‘What is needed for our boys to thrive in this new world?’
+We have to stare this future in the eye and ask: ‘What is needed for our boys to thrive in this new world?’
 We owe it to them to set them up for the 2050s, not the 1990s.

 Newington College educates students from pre-Kindy to year 12 across its four campuses - the senior campus (7-12) n Stanmore in Sydney's thriving inner west; Wyvern House Prep (K-6) and the Newington College Early Learning Centre (for boys and girls aged 3, 4 and 5), both in Stanmore, and Lindfield Prep (K-6).

 Newington offers a range of learning pathways across its campuses:

 Our aim is to develop learners with independence, inquiry, and a global approach to learning.
 These characteristics are key to Newington’s tradition of diversity and student-centred learning.